spider-pig/42Projects/README.md

 # 42_Projects
-This repository contains all projects developed for Ecole42.
+This repository contains all projects developed for École 42.